TobikoData/sqlmesh/docs/guides/connections.md

 ```

 ## Test connection
-By default, when running [tests](../concepts/tests.md) SQLMesh uses an in-memory DuckDB database connection.
+By default, when running [tests](../concepts/tests.md), SQLMesh uses an in-memory DuckDB database connection.
 You can override this behavior by specifying a connection name in the `test_connection` key:
 ```yaml linenums="1"
 test_connection: local_db
 ```
-Or you can specify the test connection in the `sqlmesh plan` CLI command:
+Or, you can specify the test connection in the `sqlmesh plan` CLI command:
 ```bash
 sqlmesh --test-connection local_db plan
 ```